01110000u01101110k/seaBattle/README.md

 # sea battle

 Trying yew web framework.
-For the test, I decided to write a famous game about a sea battle.
+I decided to write a famous game about a sea battle.